BOOKS

 Enjoy the Broadway Bodies Playlist: almost 11 hours of songs from musicals covered in the book!

 Queer Approaches in Musical Theatre introduces readers to a facet of musicals often assumed but misrecognized: queerness in musical theatre extends deeper than fabulosity.
 This volume encompasses queerness beyond familiar narratives of gay men’s presence and representation in musical theatre and introduces readers to histories of queerness in/and musicals as well as queer methods of how to study musicals.
 Four case studies are organized around historical context, text, production, and reception.
-This volume will be one of the inaugural cohort of a new series from Bloomsbury/Methuen Drama, Topics in Musical Theatre, co-edited by Robert Gordon and Emilio Méndez.
+This volume is one of the inaugural cohort of a new series from Methuen Drama, Topics in Musical Theatre, co-edited by Robert Gordon and Emilio Méndez.

 “Donovan’s scrupulous breakdown of history, text, production and public reception makes this a must-read.” — Paul Vale, Musicals magazine